 The success of the ADA-SCID treatment signifies a translational victory for gene therapy, inspiring hope for its application in other diseases.

 Through several clinical trials, Dr. Kohn has used gene therapy to cure nearly 50 babies born with ADA-SCID, a life-threatening condition caused by a genetic mutation in the ADA gene.
 This mutation results in a lack of the adenosine deaminase enzyme, which is essential to the immune system’s ability to fight off infection.
 Children with the disease lack almost all immune defenses.
 If untreated, ADA-SCID is often fatal within two years.

 The treatment involves the extraction of the baby’s own blood-forming stem cells—which are capable of creating all types of blood cells—from the baby's own bone marrow.
 The normal ADA gene is then added to the blood-forming stem cells in the lab using a virus delivery system that facilitates the transfer of corrected genetic information.
 The genetically modified blood-forming stem cells are then injected back into the baby in what is known as an autologous transplant.
 The genetically altered blood stem cells form new, functional immune systems in the babies.

 Read more in Clinical Efficacy of Gene-Modified Stem Cells in Adenosine Deaminase–Deficient Immunodeficiency, published in the Journal of Clinical Investigation.

-The Future of Gene Therapy: Translating Techniques to Cure More Patients
+Translating Gene Therapy Techniques to Cure More Patients

 The methodologies of Dr. Kohn's cure for ADA-SCID hold promise for nearly all blood disorders caused by genetic mutations.
 Dr. Kohn’s current clinical trials aim to discover cures for sickle cell disease and X-linked Chronic Granulomatous Disease (X-linked CGD).